scrapinghub/scrapy-poet/docs/advanced.rst

 - ``AutoThrottle``

 But be aware when using third-party libraries to acquire content for a page object.
-The library needs to implement some kind of rate limit or delay between its requests, it must do it on its side of the source code or try to leverage Scrapy's mechanisms to do so — for example, making use of Requests to fetch its data instead of ignoring it with the use of ``DummyResponses`` in favor of its own internal solution.
+If you make an HTTP request in a provider using some third-party async library (aiohttp, treq, etc.), ``CONCURRENT_REQUESTS`` option will be respected, but not the other settings.

+To have other settings respected, in addition to ``CONCURRENT_REQUESTS``, you'd need to use ``crawler.engine.download`` or something like that.
+Alternatively, you could implement those limits in the library itself.

+In the future, it should be also possible to make use of ``DownloaderAwarePriorityQueue`` in such cases, but it will require a refactoring on Scrapy (this is a separate task).

 In the following versions of scrapy-poet, we're planning to include a new Page Object type responsible for receiving spider-related settings.
 That could be the whole Scrapy settings or just a sub-set of it.
-It's yet to be defined and implemented but that will make it easier to enforce those Scrapy settings.
+It's yet to be defined and implemented, but that will make it easier to enforce those Scrapy settings on providers.